patricktrainer/plot-hole/README.md

 ## How New Orleans currently does it

-Per the cities [website](https://nola.gov/dpw/potholes/), you can call 311 Monday through Friday during work hours and speak to a representative and tell them where the pothole is.
+Per the city's [website](https://nola.gov/dpw/potholes/), you can call 311 Monday through Friday during work hours and speak to a representative and tell them where the pothole is.
 You can also go [here](https://nola311.org/) and fill out a 'request form' and describe the location of the pothole.